Memories Skating on the Rahway River in Cranford, New Jersey

 Pickup Hockey & The Cranford Hockey Club Ringers

-Meeting New Friends and the “Bump Oops Method”
+Meeting New Friends with the “Bump/Oops Method”

 I have to admit, there was no better place to meet the young ladies.
-Sure, you could be shy, but there was never a rejection when you just skated into another member of the opposite sex, and they saved you with a full hug embrace.
+Sure, you could be shy, but there was never a rejection when you just skated into another member of the opposite sex, and they saved you with a full hug and embrace.
 Sure, you’d apologize and maybe get punched, but it sure was fun doing it.

 Does anyone remember getting tired and resting on the Canoe Club dock?
 What a great resting place that was.
 Get up and grab a Tahitian Treat soda from the soda machine and maybe a candy bar if the machine wasn’t jammed or broken.